jfischoff/reuse-port-example/README.md

      ```
   1. Make requests to the health endpoint until the new PID is returned.
   1. Stop `SYN` packets again.
-  1. Send `SIGINT` to the other server processes so they will gracefully
+  1. Send `SIGTERM` to the other server processes so they will gracefully
      shutdown.
   1. Release the plug again.